connormeaton/connormeaton.github.io/_pages/cv.md

 - 2016		Masters of Science (Plant Biology), University of New Hampshire
 - 2013		Bachelors of Science (Plant Biology), University of Vermont

-### Academic Positions
-- 2013-2016,	Research Project Manager, University of New Hampshire, Durham, New Hampshire, Managed multi-year grant-funded research in plant physiology resulting in top journal publications and conference presentations.
-- 2013-2016,	Research Assistant, Sideman Lab, University of New Hampshire, Durham, New Hampshire, Assisted in multi-year grant-funded research in soil biochemistry resulting in conference presentations.
-- 2013-2016,	Teaching Assistant, Biology Department, University of New Hampshire, Durham, New Hampshire Taught five distinct undergraduate courses throughout the biology department over seven semesters.
-- 2011-2013,	Research Assistant, Horticultural Lab, University of Vermont, Burlington, Vermont, Assisted in numerous interdisciplinary research projects in the Horticultural Lab of the College of Life Sciences.

 ### Industry Positions
 - 2019 –	*current*, Research Scientist, Affective Software, Inc., Seattle, WA Building machine learning models for multi-modal human emotional/behavioral/physiological classification.
 Using state of the art techniques in signal processing, natural language processing, computer vision, and deep learning to build mental healthcare applications and better understand humanity.